SpaceVim/SpaceVim/docs/index.md

 - [Documentation](documentation/): the primary official documentation of SpaceVim
 - [Available layers](layers/): a list of available layers which can be used in SpaceVim

-The latest release [v2.2.0](https://spacevim.org/SpaceVim-release-v2.2.0/) was released at 2023-07-05, check out [following-HEAD](following-head/) page for what happened since last release.
+The project is currently under active development and the latest stable release is [`v2.2.0`](https://spacevim.org/SpaceVim-release-v2.2.0/) which was released at 2023-07-05, check out [following-HEAD](following-head/) page for what happened since last release.
+The [roadmap](roadmap/) page defines the project direction and priorities.

 ## New features